Paul Budde

 Joanna, Duchess of Brabant (1322–1406) Married 1352 (15 years of age)

-In 1353 Charles entrusted Luxembourg, their father’s inheritance, to his half-brother Wenceslaus.
+In 1353 Charles entrusted Luxembourg, his father’s inheritance, to his half-brother Wenceslaus.
 In 1355 when Charles was elected Holy Roman Emperor he raised Luxembourg to the status of a duchy.
 He therefore became the first Duke of this territory.
 At the occasion of his marriage with Johanna he was also made Duke of Brabant.

 In Maastricht, Charles met with the parties concerned, including representatives of the towns, and at the signing of the peace treaty in Aat in 1357, all parties agreed to change certain terms of the Blijde Inkomst, to satisfy the Luxembourg interests.